Dj-Polyester/ceng111/README.md

 Also you can send me bug reports, or if you prefer, you can send send me the debugged file To open the file, in linux type python ceng111.py or execute the file.
 To open the file, in windows type [path fo the interpreter] [path of the file] to cmd.
+I will be updating the file, so you can download the updated file here.
 I wish you all good luck.